 Born in Prague, Karl Deutsch immigrated to the US in the late '30s.
 He taught at the MIT, Yale, and Harvard.
 He assumed the role of President of IPSA from 1976-79.
 He was also President of the American Political Science Association and director of the International Institute of Comparative Social Research at the Science Center in Berlin.
 He passed away in November 1992.

-Nominations must indicate the merits of the nominee and be accompanied by his/her biography and bibliography.
-The propositions should also include letters of recommendation, signed by eminent scholars, as well as a report about citations of the nominee in the Social Science Citation Index during the previous 15 years.
+Nominations must indicate the merits of the nominee and be accompanied by her/his biography and bibliography or listing of most important scholarly contributions.
+The nominations should also include letters of recommendation, signed by prominent scholars, as well as evidence on the impact of the nominee’s scholarship as suggested in such indicators as the Social Science Citation Index, Google Scholar, or other appropriate and recognized indicators, over the prior 15 years.

 Karl Deutsch Award Recipients